the Mummy of King Seti-I

 The Mummy of King Seti I

 Seti I’s mummy was eventually discovered in the famous cache DB320.
 The pharaoh’s body had been taken out of his tomb and located in a hidden place to protect his remains.
 He was buried once again with several other famous rulers of Kemet (an ancient name of Egypt).
-His mummified body was neatly prepared and the mummy was covered with a yellow shroud.
+His mummified body was neatly prepared, and the mummy was covered with a yellow shroud.
 However, tomb looters had messed with his bandages and smashed his abdomen.
 Worse still, Seti’s head was separated from the rest of his battered body.
 Fortunately, his face remained untouched.
-Now, the remains of Seti I rest among other royal mummies in the Cairo museum.
+Now, the remains of Seti I rest among other royal mummies in the Cairo Museum of the Egyptian Civilizations.

 Atef Gomaa